LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/many-to-many.rst

          <td><a asp-controller="Tag" asp-action="Detail" asp-route-id="@tag.Id">@tag.Name</a></td>
    </tr>

 Start the app up and test.
-Viewing the main tag listing should allow you to click on each tag name and view the events that have given tag.
+Viewing the main tag listing should allow you to click on each tag name and view the events that have that tag.

 Check Your Understanding
 ------------------------